rojas70/MAEG-3080-project/MCTS-tutorial.md

 - Case 1 (Player win): n and t are incremented by 1 for the rollout state, its parent state and its ancestral states.
 - Case 2 (Player lose): n is incremented by 1 for the rollout state, its parent state and its ancestral states.

-You might notice that the value is updated backward for the tree, which is similar to the backpropagation of gradient decent for neural neworks.
+You might notice that the value is updated backward for the tree, which is similar to the backpropagation of gradient descent for neural neworks.

-### 3.7 A full proess of MCTS
+### 3.7 A full process of MCTS

 <p align="center">
  <img src="media/mcts-process.png" alt="drawing" width="1000"/>